Oisavictor/oisavictor-gads-2020-practice-project/README.md

 # Submission:
     -   The results of both challenges listed above should be documented in a Github repository.

-    -   Submit the documented github repo to the [GADS Team](https://bit.ly/GADSPracticeProjectSubmission/).
+    -   Submit the documented github repo to the GADS Team @ https://bit.ly/GADSPracticeProjectSubmission/

 # Results: